openattic/openattic/documentation/developer_docs/contribute.rst

 committed changeset often has a new parent, but a hg pull looks only for new changesets not if they have a new parent.
 If you run hg pull it will have no new changesets for you.
 Thats why you have to manually merge your bookmark into your master.
-This is also closing the head if any.
+This will close the head if one exists.
 If there is no new head you can also just update your master.

 The following images illustrate the concept.

 .. image:: workflow_bitbucket.png

-Here you see the different repositories and how they work together.
+Shows the different repositories and how they work together.

 .. image:: workflow_bookmarks.png

-Here you see the workflow with bookmarks.
+Describes the workflow with bookmarks.

 -------------------------